umbraco/UmbracoDocs/umbraco-cms/fundamentals/data/data-types/default-data-types.md

 ---
-description: Learn about the default data types in Umbraco.
+description: "Learn about the default data types in Umbraco."
 ---

 # Default Data Types